 The resort itself is luxurious and truly sparkling – it has over 3.5 million Swarovski crystals integrated into the resort’s architecture and design!
 It’s outfitted with the best amenities, including an infinity pool, the KurSpa, a Serenity room, complimentary breakfast, and much more.

 The views over the lake from anywhere in the resort are absolutely stunning.
 Believe me, I’ve been before.
 Although it was a few years ago (check out those baby checks in the photo above), I remember how luxurious the building felt and the lake views from every window.

 If you choose to go for a spa day, KurSpa has a lot to offer – over 100 services to be exact!
 You can choose from a variety of massages like a Lavender Fields Massage or Hot Stone Massage, or get a facial, mud bath, or manicure.
-Prices vary depending on your treatment and are worth a splurge at this luxurious experience!
+Prices begin at $90 CAD and vary depending on your treatment but they are worth a splurge for this luxurious experience!

 10. Eat at Station BBQ

 Perhaps you’ve been out hiking, swimming on the lake, or are just really hungry – Station BBQ is waiting for you in Vernon!
 They serve the most amazing slow-smoked BBQ, authentic and delicious.
 Just make sure you go hungry!